 Stepantsminda is an administrative center of the Kazbegi Municipality.
 The road towards it follows Georgian Military Road running between Tbilisi and Vladikavkaz in Russia.

 The road is a bit curvy but offers excellent views of mountains and natural landscapes.
 The main reason why people visit this town is the Gergeti Trinity Church, located at 2200 meters above the sea level with a backdrop of Mount Kazbegi.
 Absolutely gorgeous scenery!
+And, here’s a guide to other things t do in Kazbegi once there

 The region of Adjara occupies a territory of the Black Sea Coast and near the base of the Lesser Caucasus Mountains.
 While the lowlands of the area are well-traveled, the upper one is less touristy and untouched.
 The village of Beshumi is marvelous, located at 2000 meters above the sea level and offers a stunning natural landscape, lakes, mineral springs, healing mud, and a combination of alpine and coniferous plants.